mgreter/libsass/docs/api-basics.md

 decision to fully utilize whatever c++11 could offer.
 The main reason to fully embrace c++11 is the move semantics it brings.
 Earlier we also tried to support compilers that only had partial c++11 support (e.g. gnu++0x).

-With LibSass 4.0 we don't really support this target anymore!
+With LibSass 4.0 we don't really support this target anymore, as any compiler not older than 5 years should support the c++11 syntax we use.

-Note: currently the LibSass 4.0 release is on going, the target compiler should be gcc 4.8 as it should fully support c++11.
+Note: currently the LibSass 4.0 release is on going and the final target compiler is  gcc 4.8, as it should fully support c++11.

 ## Binary distributions in linkage issues

 LibSass itself does not have any official binary distribution.
 The main reason for this is because it is nearly impossible to do so reliably for each and every thinkable operating system.
-Since LibSass is written in c++ we e.g. depend on the compilers c++ runtime library.
+Since LibSass is written in c++ we e.g. depend on the compiler c++ runtime library.
 On windows this problem is a bit less problematic, and there is a semi-official installer for it.
 But on Linux this e.g. is also depending on the used libc library.
-Since linux offers a choice here, a binary distribution made with glibc may not be compatible on a system that use musl.
+Since linux offers a choice here, a binary distribution compiled with glibc may not be compatible on a system that uses musl, or a compilation with latest glibc may not be compatible with older glibc versions.

 By now LibSass is readily available on a lot of linux systems by their internal packet managers, so please try to install it that way.
-Alternatively try to install a recent compiler (e.g. gcc or clang) and compile it from source, preferably via the autotools way to ensure correct linkage of your external tool.
+Alternatively try to install a recent compiler (e.g. gcc or clang) and compile it from source, preferably via the autotools way, to ensure correct linkage with tools that link against system wide installed LibSass.